flyway/flywaydb.org/_posts/2020-12-25-shouldExecute.md

 Have you ever wanted more customizable control over when your migrations are executed?

-In Flyway 7.3.0 we released the `shouldExecute` script configuration option which lets you achieve just that!
+In Flyway Teams Edition 7.3.0 we released the `shouldExecute` script configuration option which lets you achieve just that!

 ## What is the shouldExecute option?